 The Shelley Winters Blogathon 2019

 This post was added to this blogathon run by myself and Erica from The Poppity Talks Classic Film.
-Other reviews with this cast on this blog include Shelley Winters in Buona Sera Mrs Campbell, The Love Boat, Hotel, SOB, Batman, He Ran All the Way andThe Poseidon Adventure.
+Other reviews with this cast on this blog include Shelley Winters in The Visitor, Buona Sera Mrs Campbell, The Love Boat, Hotel, SOB, Batman, He Ran All the Way andThe Poseidon Adventure.
 Robert Foxworth stars in Airport 77, Murder She Wrote, Columbo and Damien: Omen II.
 Belinda J Montgomery in Magnum PI, Dynasty and The Man from Atlantis.
 Joseph Cotten also starred in Airport 77 and in an episode HERE of The Love Boat and HERE for Alfred Hitchcock Presents.
 Martha Scott appears in Dallas and Airport 75.